-In order to maintain the exclusion from gross income for purposes of Federal income taxation of interest on the Series 2003A-4V Bonds, the Corporation covenants to comply with the provisions of the Code, and any regulations or rulings issued thereunder, applicable to the Series 2003A-4V Bonds.
-Further, the Corporation covenants that it will not take any action or fail to take any action that would cause the Series 2003A-4V Bonds to be "arbitrage bonds" within the meaning of Section 148(a) of the Code.
-In fulfilling the covenants set forth in the section of the Series 2003A Subordinate Resolution described in this paragraph, the Corporation agrees to instruct all parties acting by or on behalf of the Corporation or in any manner with respect to the Series 2003A-4V Bonds regarding all acts necessary to satisfy and fulfill such covenants.
-Notwithstanding any provision of the Series 2003A Subordinate Resolution to the contrary, so long as necessary in order to maintain the exclusion of interest on the Series 2003A-4V Bonds from gross income for Federal income tax purposes under Section 103 of the Code, the covenant contained in this paragraph shall survive payment of the Series 2003A-4V Bonds, including any payment or defeasance thereof pursuant to the General Bond Resolution.
-(Series 2003A Resolution, Section 5.02)
+In order to maintain the exclusion from gross income for purposes of Federal income taxation of interest on the Series 2010B Subordinate Bonds, the Corporation covenants to comply with the provisions of the Code, and any regulations or rulings issued thereunder, applicable to the Series 2010B Subordinate Bonds.
+Further, the Corporation covenants that it will not take any action or fail to take any action that would cause the Series 2010B Subordinate Bonds to be "arbitrage bonds" within the meaning of Section 148(a) of the Code.
+In fulfilling the covenants set forth in the section of the Series 2010B Subordinate Resolution described in this paragraph, the Corporation agrees to instruct all parties acting by or on behalf of the Corporation or in any manner with respect to the Series 2010B Subordinate Bonds regarding all acts necessary to satisfy and fulfill such covenants.
+Notwithstanding any provision of the Series 2010B Subordinate Bonds from gross income for Federal income tax purposes under Section 103 of the Code, the covenant contained in this paragraph shall survive payment of the Series 2010B Subordinate Bonds, including any payment or defeasance thereof pursuant to the General Subordinate Lien Bond Resolution.

+(Series 2010B Subordinate Resolution, Section 5.02)